 The Capital Regional District (CRD) is pleased to announce that it is now offering top up incentives to the provincial program, of an additional $150 each to the first 335 homes located in the capital region that participate in the BC wide Oil to Heat Pump Incentive Program.
-Furthermore, the District of Saanich is offering an additional 90 incentives of $150 each to residents of Saanich, the City of Victoria is offering an additional 80 incentives of $150 each to residents of Victoria and the Township of Esquimalt is offering of $150 each to residents of Esquimalt.
+Furthermore, the District of Saanich is offering an additional 180 incentives of $150 each to residents of Saanich, the City of Victoria is offering an additional 80 incentives of $150 each to residents of Victoria and the Township of Esquimalt is offering an additional 20 incentives of $150 each to residents of Esquimalt.

 The Provincial Oil to Heat Pump Incentive Program is funded by the B.C.
 Ministry of Energy and Mines' Innovative Clean Energy (ICE) Fund and administered by City Green Solutions, a non-profit energy efficiency organization.
 The incentive program offers up to $1,700 per home to help British Columbians upgrade from oil heating to efficient electric air source heat pumps.
 Read more >>